Contents

 Note: Contact TVU Support at support@tvunetworks.com if you need assistance with your TVU Agent installation and configuration.

 The SDI Input source does not require TVU hardware to enable your devices’ SDI input or output.
+The Agent is a software component installed on your local server or TVU Transceiver that registers its physical I/O ports (SDI/BNC) with the MediaHub cloud.

 Agent installation